 Who has the final say?
 It’s essential that the person who creates the brief also be the one who provides approval for content that is ready.

 In the case any issue should arise, PRNEWS.io editors will help the client to fill out the brief correctly.

 How to Fill Out the Brief

 Our brief looks like this:

 Provide the editor with more details about your company and the advantages and benefits it offers.

 After the brief is processed, a PRNEWS.io account manager sends it to the editorial department.
-Editors learn about the topic, gather additional information about the client and about the platform where the text will be published.
-Writers then create your article.
+Editors learn about the topic and gather additional information about the client and about the platform where the text will be published.
+Writers then create their articles.

 So, we now know why you should fill the brief out:

 - Working with a brief makes the process faster (5–10 hours instead of 40–100);

 - The results are predictable;